Scientific Name: Haliaeetus leucocephalus

 Our Bald Eagles:

-Colden (Male) – Estimated Birthdate Between May & June 2005
+Colden (Male) – Estimated Date of Birth Between May & June 2005

 *All of our eagles were born in the wild and injured.
 After they were deemed non-releasable due to being either partially flighted or unlighted from their injuries they came to the Utica Zoo.
 Spirit is usually on the ground (being unflighted) while Ginger and Colden are higher up (being partially flighted).*